 International commerce takes place between an exporter (the seller) and an importer (the buyer or customer).
 A number of intermediaries may perform one or more specialized services before the items sold in one country arrive at the customer’s dock in another.
 In the last module, we discussed the growing use of logistics specialists to carry out specific operations for a client firm (3PLs) or to coordinate the entire logistics function (4PLs).
 The use of specialized logistics intermediaries is even more common in the export-import business than in domestic supply chains.
 There are simply many more issues to contemplate when you send a product across borders into countries with different rules, different currency, and a different language.
 And so it may be cost-effective for a company sending, or receiving, an international shipment to pay out considerable sums in fees or commissions to acquire these services.

 The following are some of the titles and job descriptions of the intermediaries who assist in getting cargo across borders and through customs in global supply chain management.
-All these are discusses in more details, in the SCM-521, which is one of the logistics and supply chain management courses designed for the supply chain and logistics diploma and online masters in supply chain management programs.
+All these are discusses in more details, in the SCM-521, which is one of the logistics courses / supply chain management courses designed for the diploma in supply chain management program.

 Next, you will explore the basic roles of the following:

 - Export management companies (EMCs) and export trading companies (ETCs).

 - Ship brokers and ship agents.